allegroai/clearml-docs/docs/clearml_data/clearml_data_sdk.md

 * Before creating a dataset, set `CLEARML_OFFLINE_MODE=1`

-All the dataset’s information is zipped and is saved locally.
+All the dataset's information is zipped and is saved locally.

-The dataset task's console output displays the task’s ID and a path to the local dataset folder:
+The dataset task's console output displays the task's ID and a path to the local dataset folder:

 ```
 ClearML Task: created new task id=offline-372657bb04444c25a31bc6af86552cc9